3.4 Computer SystemsIntroduction

 The Programmer's Workshop

 This introduction covers The Programmer's Workshop within IDE Features for GCSE Computer Science.
-Revise IDE Features in Languages & IDEs for GCSE Computer Science with 15 exam-style questions and 8 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 2 of 7 in this topic.
+Revise IDE Features in 3.4 Computer Systems for GCSE Computer Science with 15 exam-style questions and 8 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 2 of 8 in this topic.
 Use this introduction to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position